Rajan66/EShop/README.md

 # Electronic Shop
-An app where a user can view and buy electronic products.
+An app where an user can view and buy electronic products.